fernandoka/MySoc-Android-app/README.md

 ## Additional Notes

 This app has been developed to run in a BQ Aquaris V. Because of It, this app is not fully compatible with all types of screens.
-It might appear mail functionality or the visual elements are not correctly located on the screen.
+Depending on the device in which the app is running, It might appear mail functionality or the visual elements are not correctly located.